jestfs/jestfs/README.md

   - If `-conform-test:debug` is given, turn on debug mode for conformance testing.
   - If `-conform-test:msgdir={string}` is given, set the directory for log messages.
   - If `-conform-test:save-bugs` is given, save found bugs to database.
-- `categorize` - categorizes the bug.
+- `categorize-bug` - categorizes detected bugs.
-- `handle-coverage` - handle coverage.
+- `draw-figure` - draws various figures based on coverage.

 and global options:
 - If `-silent` is given, do not show final results.